zcythan/411-Project-3/README.md

-This program utilizes a decision tree to conduct sentence boundary detection.
+This program implements the Naive Bayes algorithm to perform word sense disambiguation.